 - 2 medium onions, cut into wedges

-- 2 tsp celery flakes
+- 2 teaspoon celery flakes

-- 2 tsp garlic powder
+- 2 teaspoon garlic powder

-- 3 cups unsalted beef broth see tip
+- 3 cups unsalted beef broth see Tip

-- 2 tsp Worcestershire sauce
+- 2 teaspoon Worcestershire sauce

 - 2 bay leaves

-- 1-1/2 lbs baby red potatoes
+- 1-½ lbs baby red potatoes

-- 6 medium carrots, peeled and cut into 2-inch chunks about 1-¼ to 1-½ pounds
+- 8 medium carrots, peeled and cut into 2-inch chunks about 1-¼ to 1-½ pounds

 - In a medium bowl, combine celery flakes, garlic powder, broth, and Worcestershire sauce.
-Pour over roast.
+Pour mixture around the roast.
 Add bay leaves to the pot.
-Arrange potatoes and carrots around roast.

 - Close and lock the lid and turn the steam release handle to Sealing.
-Set your Instant Pot to pressure cook on High for 45 minutes.
+Set your Instant Pot to pressure cook on High for 35 minutes.

 - When the cooking time is done, press Cancel and let stand, covered, for 10 minutes, then turn the steam release handle to Venting.
 When the float valve drops down, remove the lid.

 - Using tongs, transfer roast to a cutting board.
 Slice roast across the grain and transfer slices to a serving platter.

 - Skim off fat from cooking liquid and drizzle roast with some of the liquid.
-Arrange potatoes and carrots around roast.

 - If you do not use an unsalted or no-salt-added beef broth, do not season the roast with salt.
 Beef broth naturally contains sodium so there is already a good amount of salt in this recipe.
 You can always decide to season to taste with salt after pressure cooking.